-The deferred tax assets in the economic balance sheet amount to 0 and also the same in the financial statements according to IFRS.
+The deferred tax assets in the economic balance sheet amount to kEUR 11 and in contrast to the financial statements under IFRS the amount shown is kEUR 0.

 In the economic balance sheet, a tax rate of 12.5% for the determination of the deferred taxes was applied in the reporting year at GRAWE RE in the balance sheet for both life and non-life business.